jeremycherfas/user/pages/03.blog/2019-2-12/listen.md

 ---
-title: "Listened to: The one where we talk about deep fried Mars Bars"
+title: "&#127911; The one where we talk about deep fried Mars Bars"
 published: true
 date: 12-02-2019 07:03
 taxonomy: